 Nursing Practice (Population Health Leadership) - Doctor of Nursing Practice (Online)

-For application information, visit the School of Nursing website or contact the Nursing Graduate Advisor for more information about application and admission requirements at (575) 646-4007.
+For application information, visit the School of Nursing Population Health Leadership webpage or contact the Nursing Graduate Advisor for more information about application and admission requirements at (575) 646-4007.

 The DNP is a doctoral degree for nurses at the highest level of nursing practice.
 The American Association of Colleges of Nursing (AACN) has proposed that the DNP degree will be the level of entry for all advanced practice nurses by 2020.
 Practice-focused doctoral nursing programs prepare leaders for the highest level of practice and is the terminal practice degree.
 The Population Health Leadership concentration is a post-MSN to DNP track for master's prepared nurses who wish to earn the terminal clinical degree in nursing.
 APRN's and non-APRN's can apply.